Bruno Leibundgut

 Bruno Leibundgut (born 1 April 1960) is a Swiss astronomer born in Basel.
 His work focuses on supernovae and cosmology.
-He was a member of the High-z Supernova Search Team and participated in the establishment of the Very Large Telescope.
+He was a member of the High-z Supernova Search Team and participated in the planning, development and start of the operations of the Very Large Telescope.

 Career

-Leibundgut received his doctorate at the University of Basel in 1988 with the English written paper "Light Curves of Supernovae Type I".
-He is the author or co-author of dozens of scientific papers dedicated for example to supernovae or the universe in general.
+Leibundgut received his doctorate at the University of Basel in 1988 under the supervision of Gustav Andreas Tammann.
+His thesis was titled "Light Curves of Supernovae Type I".
+He was a postdoctoral researcher at Harvard working with Robert Kirshner and at Berkeley with Alex Filippenko.
+He is the author or co-author of over 140 refereed papers with more than 35,000 citations.

-Until March 2013 he worked as the Science Director of the ESO.
-Since then he has been having his sabbatical travelling around Europe holding lectures about the formation of the elements after the Big Bang, modern astronomical observatories or the structure of the universe.
+Since 1993, he has worked as an astronomer at ESO.
+He has had various roles such as deputy programme scientist for the VLT, head of the user support group in Garching and Director for Science.
+He was on sabbatical in 2014.
+He was the Very Large Telescope programme scientist from 2015 to 2022 and has been re-appointed director for science at ESO in 2023.